aperconti/web-scraping-challenge/README.md

 > `/usr/local/bin/chromedriver`

 The web application is designed to run a headless chrome window to then scrape data from various URLs.
 This data is then saved into MongoDB, and displayed via a Bootstrap and Jinja template served by a Flask web app.
+The mongo database in which the json blobs are stored, is designed to have its data dropped each time the flask application is ran.
+This is by design in order to simulate an unsuccessful retreival of scraped data.

 ## With no data scraped
 ![No Data Image](./noDataImage.png)